stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Scopes can be used to request that specific sets of information available as Claim Values in User Info Token.

+Using this method, you will always receive Claims from the UserInfo Endpoint.

 <!-- (always User Info Endpoint)-->